-WWE News, Rumors: Updated Card For ‘Payback’ – Raw Vs. SmackDown Match Confirmed, Rumored Matches
+WWE News, Rumors: Updated Card For ‘Payback’ – ‘Raw’ Vs. ‘SmackDown’ Match Confirmed, Rumored Matches

-With WrestleMania 33 in the rearview mirror, it is time to look at the next big pay-per-view (PPV) event which is going to be Payback at the end of April.
-The Monday Night Raw event already has a few matches confirmed for it, and that includes one that will pit a SmackDown Live star against a Monday Night Raw star in what WWE has labeled a “House of Horrors.”
-This is going to be one interesting PPV and there are rumors swirling of more bouts as well.
+With WrestleMania 33 in the rearview mirror, it is time to look at the next big pay-per-view event, which is going to be Payback at the end of April.
+The Monday Night Raw event already has a few confirmed matches, and that includes one that will pit a SmackDown Live star against a Monday Night Raw star in what WWE has labeled a “House of Horrors.”
+This is going to be one interesting PPV, and there are rumors swirling of more bouts as well.

-First things first, this Superstar Shake-Up is playing some havoc with WWE at this point and it is making things a bit confusing.
-On last night’s episode, 11 superstars ended up joining the roster after leaving SmackDown Live and that included former WWE Champion Bray Wyatt.
+First things first: This Superstar Shake-Up is wreaking some havoc on WWE at this point, and it is making things a bit confusing.
+On last night’s episode, 11 superstars ended up joining the roster after leaving SmackDown Live, and that included former WWE Champion Bray Wyatt.

 After WrestleMania, a “House of Horrors” match was made between Bray Wyatt and new WWE Champion Randy Orton.
-Now, Wyatt has been moved to Team Red and many thought that may end up cancelling the match, but it is still on and will definitely happen.
+Wyatt has been moved to Team Red, and many thought that may end up canceling the match, but it is still on and will definitely happen.

 Still, if you look at the preview page for the match on the official website of WWE, it does not appear to be for Orton’s title.
 Nowhere does it actually say that the belt is on the line, but Heavy is reporting that it will still be a championship bout.
 If it is, the end result seems rather predictable unless Brock Lesnar heads to SmackDown tonight.